stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

     * Tuesday 10-11am
     * Thursday 3-4pm

+You'll need a [full-service SUNet ID][url_sunet] (basically, a @stanford.edu email address) in order to join Office Hours via Zoom.
+Make sure to authenticate at (url_zoom)  If you do not have a full service account, please contact us at {{ support_email }}.

-    You can also make an **[appointment][url_calendar]** with Sherlock's support team if you'd like.
+If you can't make any of the Office Hours sessions, you can also make an **[appointment][url_calendar]** with Sherlock's support team.

-!!! tip "What to expect from office hours"
+#### What to expect

-    * We can't accomodate walk-ins: we're unfortunately not staffed to accommodate walk-ins, so please make sure that you're planning to stop by **during** office hours.
+* We cannot accomodate walk-ins: we're unfortunately not staffed to accommodate walk-ins, so please make sure that you're planning to stop by **during** office hours.
 We will not be able to help you otherwise.

 * We can rarely help with application-specific or algorithm problems.

 * You should plan your projects sufficiently in advance and not come to office hours at the last minute before a deadline.
 Sherlock is a busy resource with several thousand users and you should not expect your jobs to complete before a given date.

-    * Not all questions and problems can be solved or answered during office hours, especially ones involving hardware, filesystem or network issues.
+* Not all questions and problems can be answered or solved during office hours, especially ones involving hardware, filesystem or network issues.
 Sherlock features several thousand computing, networking and storage components, that are constantly being monitored by our team.
 You can be sure that when Sherlock has an issue, we are aware of it and working on it.

 ## User community